Login

 How Long Is Maternity Leave?

 Again, the length of maternity leave differs from jurisdiction to jurisdiction.
-The International Labour Organization (ILO)’s Maternity Protection Convention mandates a minimum leave period of 14 weeks (with cash benefit) but recommends leave of at least 18 weeks.
-The average maternity leave among OECD countries is 18 weeks, including pay.
+The International Labour Organisation (ILO)’s Maternity Protection Convention mandates a minimum leave period of 14 weeks (with cash benefit) but recommends leave of at least 18 weeks.
+The average maternity leave among OECD countries is 18.6 weeks, including pay.

 Many countries also offer job-protected maternity leave without pay, which employees can take after paid maternity leave ends.
 In the UK, for example, mothers are entitled to 39 weeks of maternity pay but can take up to 52 weeks of maternity leave in total.